Out in the UK This Week

 Postman Pat: The Movie (Lionsgate, cert U, Blu-ray/DVD)

-The British TV show for pre-schoolers gets the big-screen treatment, with Stephen Mangan now providing the voice of Postman Pat.
+The British TV show for pre-schoolers and stoned students gets the big-screen treatment, with Stephen Mangan now providing the voice of Postman Pat.
 The look and tone remain the same – bright, almost insanely cheerful (“Have a good day,” says Pat’s lovely wife.
 “I always do,” replies Pat) though Pat appears to have arrived in the world of restructuring, downsizing and all that with a plot that sees the post office taken over by a management wonk with a dastardly plan to outsource everything and replace the postpersons – part social worker, part police, part friend – with robots.
 Pat, meanwhile, has been persuaded to sign up for a TV talent competition, presided over by one Simon Cowbell.
 The film is written by Kim Fuller, brother of Simon Cowell’s former business partner Simon Fuller, but there appear to be no axes being ground in a fairly standard “Nasty Simon” portrayal of the big bad judge.
 As it should be – this is a film for young kids, who won’t care that the unaffected Pat’s singing voice is provided by the over-mannered Ronan Keating and that the odd “moral message” (technology has made us lose sight of the better things in life) seems aimed at their parents.
 Who might also half chortle at the fact that one of the bots, when being switched off, make a little 2001: A Space Odyssey reference.
 You know what it is.
 Cheerful.

 Run & Jump (Wildcard, cert 15, DVD)